-Exercising with a Temporary Gastric Balloon
+Exercising with a temporary gastric balloon

-Whether you are considering having a temporary gastric balloon or already have a balloon in place, an exercise routine is important for all of us, because it benefits our mental wellbeing and physical health.
+Whether you are considering having a temporary gastric balloon or perhaps already have the Allurion Balloon in place, an exercise routine is important for all of us, because it benefits our mental well-being and physical health.
 And, of course, it helps in the management of body weight.
-The gastric balloon is highly effective for weight loss, because it helps you to feel fuller eating less food, but this is just one part of the solution if you are living with overweight or obesity.
-Weight management requires ongoing control over how much we eat, whilst maintaining the important habit of staying physically active to keep off the pounds you have lost and preserving your lean body mass (LBM)* Note – this is really important and something Allurion clinic teams help you with.
+A gastric balloon is highly effective for weight loss, because it helps you feel fuller while eating less, but this is just one part of the solution for healthy weight loss.
+Read on to learn more about exercising when you have a weight loss balloon, and how the Allurion Programme helps you stay motivated.

+Yes!
 Exercise is important for all of us, because it benefits our mental wellbeing and physical health – and, of course, it will help you on your weight loss journey.
-And this doesn’t change if you have had a gastric balloon placed, which simply makes it easier for you to eat smaller meals and to tame your physical hunger.
+And this doesn’t change if you have had a gastric balloon placed, which simply makes it easier for you to eat smaller meals and recognize and manage your physical hunger.

 Safe exercises with your temporary gastric balloon